MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 - The greater good over individual objectives
 ~~~

-### What we have learnt from the Platform Manifesto so far...
+#### What we have learnt from the Platform Manifesto so far...

 The great thing about a manifesto is that it is a public declaration to the rest of the organization about our how we do things as engineers.
 Several times in design discussions a colleague has challenged a particular approach, quoting a section of the manifesto to motivate why we should or should not do something.

-#### The problems
+While the manifesto has been a great start, we've also noticed some interesting side effects with how it is phrased.
+It's worded in such a way that it leaves the door open for people to 'not change' while thinking they have.
+One way to explain it is by using the model of **Espoused Theory vs Theory in Use**.
+Nobody in our development space would say at a particular moment that they have 'short term thinking' - we all espouse to have medium or long term thinking however the reality is that in many situations our theory in use is definitely short term.
+In that sense the platform manifesto while a great start, still leaves the door open for behaviors and approaches we should not be taking.

+### Platform Principles

-Having a platform manifesto was a step forward in the right direction.
+Having a platform manifesto was a step in the right direction.
 It helped highlight what mindsets and approaches we needed to change.

-### Our Goal

-- Provide reusable functionality to other consuming products and services (Be unique, independent & resilient of others)
-- Accessible via a consistent manner by our products, services & clients
-- Built to be secure, to scale and to be easily operated by ourselves
-- Built for today's use, however designed for future evolutionary needs
-- Be proliferated though our products and services via reuse, rarely rebuilt or duplicated
-- Supported by base core platform services and third-party supplier products
+We are however moving on to a more strongly stanced document called our platform principles.